arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 They stepped through the circular portal, and stepped out the other side.
 A cobblestone path led down to a town square.
 There was some tall spirally cylindrical towers scattered about the woods nearby.
 A few eldila were walking around, some flying in the air, and some sitting on tree branch or on the ground.

 As they walked down the tree-lined cobblestone path, they passed by some delicacy plates.
 Magical marble stands that were about four feet high, with engravings and relief art of magical creatures and nature, with flat surfaces on top, had these silver plates on them, with various kinds of delicacies.
 Coming up with a recipe was a work of art, and when someone came up with a recipe for a new delicacy, they'd program and create a magical stand that regenerated these delicacies forever.
-People could enjoy them whenever (as food never went bad in Valinor), and they'd be magically replenished.
+People could enjoy them whenever (as food never went bad in Aeterna), and they'd be magically replenished.
 Sometimes the author of the recipe would go back and make little tweaks and changes, so it never really stayed the same.

-No one needed to eat food in Valinor, since everyone in Valinor was immortal.
-The food were all zero calories, and the purpose of food in Valinor _was purely for pleasure_.
-When you ate food in Valinor, you got to enjoy to taste it deeper than you could ever on Earth, and after you swallowed, the food dissolved and disappeared into the air.
+No one needed to eat food in Aeterna, since everyone in Aeterna was immortal.
+The food were all zero calories, and the purpose of food in Aeterna _was purely for pleasure_.
+When you ate food in Aeterna, you got to enjoy to taste it deeper than you could ever on Earth, and after you swallowed, the food dissolved and disappeared into the air.

 Rohan stopped by a stand with some golden looking stuff.
 Looking closer, these were baklava, with the flakiest filo pastry layers you've ever encountered, with layers of honey and rosewater mixed in with pieces of sliced almonds and crushed pistachios.
 Alethea and Rohan popped a piece each into their mouths.
 Crunch.
 Crunch.
 Crunch.
 They took a moment to enjoy its delicate taste and rosy aroma.